 DR BRAGI Marine Enzyme Age Management Moisturiser

 The late Dr Jon Bragi Bjarnason was Professor of biochemistry at the University of Iceland and one of the world’s leading enzymologists.
-His life was dedicated to the study and therapeutic application of marine enzymes, starting with arthritis and wound healing and later expanding into dermatology; clinical evidence led Dr Bragi to develop a unique line of skincare based on marine enzyme technology.
-I was right again!
-It’s all because of the water!
+His life was dedicated to the study and therapeutic application of marine enzymes, starting with it’s effects on arthritis and wound-healing and later expanding into dermatology; clinical evidence led Dr Bragi to develop a unique line of skincare based on marine enzyme technology.
+I must be right – it’s all because of the water!

 The Age Management Mosturiser combines his patented formula of super-active marine enzymes with hyaluronic acid, known for it’s plumping and hydrating abilities (hyaluronic acid can hold up to 1000 times it’s own volume in water) so this one claims to offer advanced relief for persistently dry and sensitive skin and to prevent the breakdown of collagen by supporting optimal cell function.
 In fact, one would think this product has superpowers, with those two ingredients for parents!
 I was kind of hooked after the first application – applied on my damp face after a steamy Sunday bath (I feel another of those coming on) it felt immediately nourished and a bit “sticky”.
-The packaging says if it feels sticky you’ve applied too much, but that’s one of the things that comforted me about it during daily use – that tiny touch of “tack” I felt assured me it was in place and doing it’s amazing job.
+The packaging says if it feels sticky you’ve applied too much, but that’s one of the things that comforts me about it during daily use – that tiny touch of “tack” assures me it’s on and doing it’s amazing job.
 I used a bit too much, obvs, but I liked it that way, my skin felt amazing and my makeup stayed on all day (wait 15 minutes before applying) so it works as a beautiful primer as well.
 According to the company info, because the marine enzyme products optimize cell function, and enhances the skin’s natural rejuvenating mechanisms, other products aren’t as necessary.
-You can use just this as your moisturiser and eye cream.
-Financial bonus.
-All in all I loved it because my face felt smooth and hydrated, and it didn’t suffer through the freezing weather, a surefire way of knowing that a product is working.
+You can use just this as your moisturiser and eye cream – financial bonus!
+All in all I love it because my face felt smooth and hydrated, and it didn’t suffer through the freezing weather, a surefire way of knowing that a product is working.
 My daily routine now consists of using this after a spritz of the Marine Enzyme Face and Body Salvation Mist, which gives me super hydrated and dewy skin whatever the time of year.

 I was genuinely saddened when my moisturiser ran out and not only ordered more but delved into other products from the line.
 I have an Intensive Treatment Mask waiting for me to use on my next at-home spa day.
 That may not be for a couple of weeks, boohoo, but I’m really looking forward to it.